 Frequently asked questions (FAQs) about VORANIGO®

-How do IDH1 and IDH2 mutations impact glioma?
+How do IDH1 and IDH2 mutations impact glioma?1

-In patients with astrocytoma or oligodendroglioma, IDH1 and IDH2 mutations can lead to increased production of 2-HG and impaired cellular differentiation.1
+In patients with astrocytoma or oligodendroglioma, IDH1 and IDH2 mutations lead to the overproduction of 2-HG, an enzyme that disrupts normal cellular processes and contributes to impaired cellular differentiation and subsequent oncogenesis.

 2-HG, 2-hydroxyglutarate; IDH, isocitrate dehydrogenase.